13 SEO Strategies for SMBs During COVID-19

 - Check for any new listings that may have been auto-created or user-generated.

 - Do a reputation check.
-Catch up on your reviews and respond to them—the positive and the negative.
+Catch up on your customer reviews and respond to them—the positive and the negative.
 Customers look at your responses just as much as the reviews themselves.

 - Set up Google alerts so you can stay on top of reviews and auto-generated listings moving forward.